 Today we’re going to connect you with Korean conjunctions!
-These useful tools will help you express your ideas when talking, writing, or texting in Korean.
+These useful Korean words will help you improve Korean grammar and express your ideas when talking, writing, or texting in Korean.

 Below is a free PDF guide that you can download and take with you:

-Below are the common sentence conjunctions that you should learn first.
-These basic conjunctions are used to connect phrases, words, and sentences.
+Below are the common Korean conjunctions list or sentence conjunctions that you should learn first.
+These basic conjunctions are used to connect phrases, Korean words, and sentences.
 We’ve also included more examples to help understand the concept better.

 그렇지만 (geureochiman) = But, however